Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

 * Maxed out soldiers now gain additional SP for their wasted XP (Rebuilds Sheepy's "Spill Exp to Skill").
     * The converted skillpoints can be assigned to the soldier's pool and/or the global pool (default: global pool).
 * Return Fire has a (configurable, default: 180) maximum reaction angle and a (configurable, default: 2) shot limit per turn (Thx pantolomin for the inspiration).
+    * Return Fire will be canceled if the shooter steps out of full cover
+    * Emphasized visuals of return fire indicator icons
 * Squad limit in missions can be configured (Vanilla: 8, Default: 10 (+2)).
 * All missions can be set to always collect any dropped items (Default: off).
 * Adjust item drop rate (lower destruction chance) and allow weapons to drop (Thx RealityMachina for the inspiration).
 All configurable.